kriti115/Evaluation-of-Frame-Field-Learning-using-Orthophotos/README.md

 # Note:

-We have used numba=0.53.0 and in case of error such as:
+1. We have used numba=0.53.0 and in case of error such as:

 AttributeError: module 'numba' has no attribute 'jitclass', the skan package needs to be edited due to incompability to the newer numba version.

 - Go to /home/frame_field/lib/python3.8/site-packages/skan/csr.py
 - On Line 21 of csr.py, change '@numba.jitclass(csr_spec)' to '@numba.experimental.jitclass(csr_spec)'

+2. RuntimeError: DataLoader worker (pid(s) 11355) exited unexpectedly
+change num_workers to 0

+3. ValueError: Number of processes must be at least 1 change num_workers to 1
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 CONFIGURATIONS
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------